 “And lastly, that eating this way is great for your health, and for the environment, and for animals.
 It just rocks.”

-Together, Margeaux and Joshua run Plant-Fueled Passion, which offers creative health coaching, recipe development, and more.
-Margeaux is certified as an Integrative Nutrition Health Coach.
+Together, Margeaux and Joshua run Plant-Fueled Passion, their home base for seriously delicious WFPB food (that even omnis love), health, and artistry.
+Margeaux is a certified Integrative Nutrition Health Coach.